gasparin93/stat_show/README.md

 **High Level Design**

 I thought I’d spend Friday evening after work fiddling around with Spark and Kafka.
+I had thrown my back out carrying two heavy kids a few days earlier, so I had a good excuse to sit down and crunch bytecode.
 I did not have any Spark experience at the time and I only had user-side experience of Kafka, since the SRE teams do any setups and configurations of Kafka.
 I figured a simple use-case would be ideal: a web application that has a way to generate batch payments.
 The front-end would include:

 - Two sections:
     - Section 1: The lower half of the page, where there would be a simple form: